Boubisto/e28/p2/README.md

 + Production URL: <http://e28p2.boubisto.com>

 ## Pages summary
-* HomePage that shows all recipes
+* RecipesPage that shows all recipes
+* RecipePage that show specific recipe
-* ShowRecipe that shows individual recipes
+* CreateRecipe that add a new recipe

 ## SFC summary
-*List the SFCs of your application*
+* ShowRecipe and ShowOverview

 ## Server interaction
-*List the features in your application that are persisting and retrieving data from the server*
+* Reading and Creating

 ## Outside resources
 Inspired from Hello Fresh and google images